ryanezil/camel-quarkus-debezium/README.md

 # Camel Quarkus and Debezium

 This project uses Quarkus, the Supersonic Subatomic Java Framework.
-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .
+If you want to learn more about Quarkus, please visit its website: https://quarkus.io .

-The microservice is implemented with Camel extensions for Quarkus.
+The microservice is implemented using [Red Hat build of Apache Camel for Quarkus](https://access.redhat.com/documentation/en-us/red_hat_build_of_apache_camel/4.0/html-single/release_notes_for_red_hat_build_of_apache_camel_for_quarkus/index) and [Camel 4.0.0](https://camel.apache.org/releases/release-4.0.0).

 ## Scenario